General dissent: examining a case study of “retired officer activism”

 Of course, it’s certainly true that the armed forces cannot use unlawful force against anyone, but it isn’t clear that Brooks and Robinson—let alone the activist GFOs—really comprehend what is or is not legally prohibited.
 Again, we’ve seen this previously.
 For example, as I explain here, former Chairman of the Joint Chiefs General Marty Dempsey badly bungled a tweet about the legality of the rules of engagement.

 Brooks and Robinson reference the Insurrection Act, an exception to Posse Comitatus Act that many pundits seem to think is the only legal authority to use the military in a law enforcement capacity.
 In reality, there are numerous other statutory exceptions.
 Several of these do not—as some seem to believe—necessarily require an in extremis situation.
-For example, Federal law permits the use of the military to enforce the rights of owners in guano islands.
+For example, Federal law permits the use of the military, believe it or not, to enforce the rights of owners in guano islands.

 Let’s also not forget that the Posse Comitatus Act does not, in any event, have a sainted origin.
 Rather, it was sourced in racism: during Reconstruction, Federal troops remained in South to protect the rights of freed slaves, something that infuriated southern Democrats since it enabled Black voters to be instrumental in keeping Republicans in power throughout the former Confederacy.
 (You’ll recall that President Lincoln was a Republican.)

 The issue came to a head as a result of the hotly-contested election of 1876 between Democrat Samuel Tilden and Republican Rutherford B. Hayes.
 Eventually, a deal was struck where Hayes got the presidency, and the Democrats got the troops withdrawn from the South as well as the Posse Comitatus Act.
 A scholar recently described the disturbing result: